GoogleCloudPlatform/enterprise-knowledge-solution/README.md

 1. You have already completed [Create or select a Google Cloud project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) and ensured that [billing is enabled for your Google Cloud project](https://cloud.google.com/billing/docs/how-to/verify-billing-enabled#console).

 1. This example code is deployed through terraform using the identity of a least privilege service account.
-To create this service account, your user identity must have [IAM Roles](https://cloud.google.com/iam/docs/roles-overview) on your project:
+To create this service account and validate other pre-deployment checks, your user identity must have [IAM Roles](https://cloud.google.com/iam/docs/roles-overview) on your project:
     - Organization Policy Admin
     - Project IAM Admin
     - Service Account Admin
     - Service Account Token Creator
     - Service Usage Admin

-1. Validate whether the following Organization Policies are enforced on this project, which can conflict with deploying the web-UI interface.
-    * `compute.vmExternalIpAccess`
-    * `compute.requireShieldedVm`
-    * `iam.allowedPolicyMemberDomains`

-    These modifications enable public IP access for the Web-UI interface while securing it through Identity Aware Proxy (IAP).
-If policy adjustments are not possible, you can opt to exclude the Web-UI component during deployment by setting the Terraform variable `deploy_ui` to `false`.
-Alternatively, you can deploy the Web-UI locally by referring to the instructions in the [Deploy Locally](./components/webui/README.md#deploy-locally) section.

-- You need a [Document AI Custom Document Classifier]() in your GCP Project.
-You can create a [Custom Document Classifier in the Google Cloud Console](https://cloud.google.com/document-ai/docs/custom-classifier).

-- You can use the [test documents and forms](sample-deployments/composer-orchestrated-process/documents-for-testing/forms-to-train-docai) to train and evaluate the classifier in your GCP environment.

-- We have created an annotated dataset to expedite the training process.
-Please contact your Google account representative to get access to the annotated dataset.

 ### Deploying the Sample
 1. To deploy this repository using an online terminal with software and authentication preconfigured, use [Cloud Shell](https://shell.cloud.google.com/?show=ide%2Cterminal).